-Dr. Gerrit Dirk...: 07:03 He has this insider claim, but then he's going to make a much more fantastical claim.
+Dr. Gerrit Dirk: 07:03 He has this insider claim, but then he's going to make a much more fantastical claim.
 He's going to claim that while he was on his mission in Western Pennsylvania, he found the actual source of the Book of Mormon.
-He is the originator of the claim that a former minister by the name of Solomon Spalding- Hank Smith: 07:24 Solomon Spalding.

-Dr. Gerrit Dirk...: 07:24 ... had actually written the Book of Mormon.
-Because part of the problem was, again, Alexander Campbell dismissed the Book of Mormon out of hand because it wasn't the Bible and the Bible's all that mattered.
-So he went through the Book of Mormon to try to find every place where it wasn't the same as the Bible to prove, "See, this can't be true.
+He is the originator of the claim that a former minister by the name of Solomon Spaldingproblem w Mormon o all that ma try to find o prove, "See very blithe certainly th ally written the Book of Mormon.
+Because part of the as, again, Alexander Campbell dismissed the Book of ut of hand because it wasn't the Bible and the Bible's ttered.
+So he went through the Book of Mormon to every place where it wasn't the same as the Bible to e, this can't be true.
 It's not the Bible."
-So Campbell, very blithely, like, "Joseph Smith ..."
-In fact, he says, "It is certainly the work of Joseph Smith himself as Satan is the father of lies."
-He doesn't know Joseph, so his conclusion is, "Joseph Smith obviously wrote this."
+So Campbell, ly, like, "Joseph Smith" In fact, he says, "It is ne work of Joseph Smith himself as Satan is the father doesn't know Joseph, so his conclusion is, "Joseph ously wrote this." --- ---

+Yeah.
+It's a helpful way.

 Dr. Gerrit Dirk...: 08:02 There's a couple of problems.
 The initial reactions of the Book of Mormon are, "Well, I'm just going to dismiss it because this is obviously garbage," or, "Well, I mean Joseph Smith just sat down and pounded this out apparently."
 The problem is if you, A) see lots of people reading the book and they start to be convinced by it.
 It's one thing when it's crazy person you don't know, but what happens when it's your brother or your sister?
 What happens when it's your wife?
 The argument, only idiots would believe this is from God, is not as powerful an argument when you know the people that are converting.
 Now you need a better explanation.